-- 1.1 It has been a requirement of the Council's Constitution since 2001 for Members' Allowances to be independently reviewed on an annual basis. - 1.2 The Members' Allowances Panel, currently comprises three independent members appointed following public advertisement.
-Its number was sadly depleted earlier in the year following the death of Mr John Dewdney who, for a number of years, had served on the Panel as its Chairman. - 1.3 The Panel has recently completed its annual review and now submits its report for consideration by Full Council. - 1.4 From the research we have undertaken and from the information provided to us we feel we have a good understanding of the roles and responsibilities of the modern day Councillor. - 1.5 The comparative data received this year has confirmed that many Councils in the South West have, like Taunton Deane, been reluctant to increase allowances due to the financial conditions that continue to exist on a national basis. - 1.6 As well as the comparative data from other Local Authorities in the South-West on the level of allowances paid, we also obtained information regarding payment of the Carer's Allowance, and levels of travel and subsistence allowances. - 1.7 We reached the following conclusions:-
+- 1.1 It has been a requirement of the Council's Constitution since 2001 for Members' Allowances to be independently reviewed on an annual basis. - 1.2 The Members' Allowances Panel, currently comprises three independent members appointed following public advertisement. - 1.3 The Panel has recently completed its annual review and now submits its report for consideration by Full Council. - 1.4 From the research we have undertaken and from the information provided to us we feel we have a good understanding of the roles and responsibilities of the modern day Councillor. - 1.5 The comparative data received this year has confirmed that many Councils in the South West, particularly those in Somerset have, like Taunton Deane, been reluctant to increase allowances due to the financial conditions that continue to exist on a national basis. - 1.6 As well as the comparative information on the level of allowances paid, we also obtained information regarding payment of the Carer's Allowance, and levels of travel and subsistence allowances. - 1.7 We reached the following conclusions:-